olincollege/cuda-linear-regression/README.md

 $ make
 ```

 If you run into issues building, you may have a different GPU architecture and need to update the top `CMakeLists.txt` `set(CMAKE_CUDA_ARCHITECTURES 75)` line.
-Here is a source with an explanation and list of values depending on GPU.
+Here is a [website](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) with an explanation and list of values depending on GPU.

 Run main with:
 ```bash